hpcaitech/SkyComputing/README.md

 Sky Computing is a load-balanced framework for federated learning model parallelism.
 It adaptively allocate model layers to devices based on the their hardware sepcification.
 Sky Computing outperforms the baseline method by 55% in training time when training 160-layer BERT in a 64-node cluster.
 Our paper can be found at https://arxiv.org/abs/2202.11836

+The concept *sky computing* was first introduced by Katarzyna Keahey et al. They used this word to describe a cross-cloud compute pattern.
+And later Prof. Stoica generalized this word to the geo-distributed computing.
+Our project is based on his definition.

 ## Installation

 ```shell